snac-cooperative/technical-docs/Specifications/Server API.md

         * `term` : Controlled vocabulary term for this function.
         * `vocabularySource` : Source for the controlled vocabulary.
         * `type` : EAC's localType of this function.
-        * `dates` : Dates this person held the occupation.
+        * `dates` : Dates this entity held the occupation.
 See the SNAC Date Structure section for date format.
         * `note` : Text note about this function.
 * `subjects` : List of subjects for this entity.
 * `places` : List of places.
+    * Each place must be an object (surrounded by `{}`) and have the following keys:
+        * `dataType` : The type of this object.
+It should always be "Place" for place entry objects.
+        * `id` : SNAC identity number for this place.
+        * `version` : SNAC version number for the state of this place.
+        * `dates` : Dates this entity was associated with this place.
+See the SNAC Date Structure section for date format.
+        * `type` : Controlled vocabulary term type of the place.
+        * `role` : Role of the place, from EAC-CPF's placeRole tag.
+        * `entries` : List of PlaceEntry objects for this place.
+        * `note` : Text descriptive note about this place.
 * `relations` : List of constellation relations (within SNAC).
     * Each constellation relation must be an object (surrounded by `{}`) and have the following keys:
         * `dataType` : The type of this object.
 It should always be "ConstellationRelation" for constellation relations.